Officials: 2 dead, 5 missing in chocolate factory explosion

 “The silver lining in all this is someone was found alive, someone was found alive that was in rubble, not knowing whether they were going to live or die, and fortunately we found that person and they’ve got a second chance, and hopefully fingers crossed we’re going to find more,” he said.

 Officials said R.M.
-Palmer, which Murray described as “a staple of the borough,” was expected to make a statement shortly.
+Palmer, which borough manager Dean Murray described as “a staple of the borough,” was expected to make a statement.

-The company’s website says it has been making “chocolate novelties” since 1948 and now has 850 employees at its West Reading headquarters.
+R.M.
+Palmer's website says it has been making “chocolate novelties” since 1948 and now has 850 employees at its West Reading headquarters.
+Its Facebook page includes entries earlier this month advertising Easter treats such as chocolate bunnies and “the newest milk chocolate hollow" in its “bunny family” as one with jelly beans inside.
+The company is by no means the region's best-known chocolate manufacturer, with Hershey less than an hour to the west.

 Credit: AP